If your question isn't included here, feel free to reach out at firstname.lastname@example.org!

 Should I wear protective eyewear?

-What is the difference between NIR and RED light wavelengths?
+What's the difference between NIR and Red light wavelengths?

 - Red light is better for skin issues

 - NIR is better for deeper tissues like muscle and joints.

 When in doubt, we recommend using the combined mode with both NIR + Red.